MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 The `mrsdeploy` package, delivered with Microsoft R Client and R Server, provides functions for:
 + Establishing a remote session in a console application for the purposes of executing code on that server
-+ Publishing and managing a web service backed by an R code block or script that you provide.
++ Publishing and managing a web service that is backed by the R code block or script you provided.

-Each feature can be used independently but the greatest value is achieved when you can leverage both to produce various, creative R development and analytic deployment solutions.
+Each feature can be used independently, but the greatest value is achieved when you can leverage both.

-Since every API call must be authenticated in R Server, the `mrsdeploy` functions, which place API calls on your behalf, are no different.
-For R Server, authentication of a user identity is handled via Active Directory.
-R Server will never store or manage usernames and passwords.

 This article explains the authentication functions, the arguments they accept, and how to switch between remote and local sessions.

 ## Authentication

+This section describes how you authenticate to R Server, either on-premises or in the cloud, by using the functions in `mrsdeploy`.

+In R Server, every API call between the Web server and client must be authenticated.
+The mrsdeploy functions, which place API calls on your behalf, are no different.
+Authentication of user identity is handled via Active Directory.
+R Server will never store or manage usernames and passwords.

+By default, all `mrsdeploy` operations are available to authenticated users.
+Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.
+However, [role-based authorization](security-roles.md) can be used and assigned to control the permissions around web services.

 `mrsdeploy` provides two functions for authentication against R Server: `remoteLogin()` and `remoteLoginAAD()`.
-With these functions, you can not only authenticate, but also use their arguments to create a remote R session on the R Server if desired, and even place yourself in the remote command line upon login.

->[!NOTE]
->Unless you specify otherwise, the `remoteLogin()` and `remoteLoginAAD()` functions not only logs you in, but also creates a remote R session on the R Server instance and put you on the remote command line.
+These functions support not just authentication, but creation of a remote R session on the R Server.
+By default, the remoteLogin() and remoteLoginAAD() functions log you in, create a remote R session on the R Server instance, and open a remote command prompt.

-In general, all `mrsdeploy` operations are available to authenticated users.
-There is currently no role-based authorization model that specifically allows or denies specific operations.
-Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.

  The function you use depends on the [type of authentication and deployment in your organization](../operationalize/security-authentication.md).

 ### On premises authentication

+Use the remoteLogin function in these scenarios:
-If you are authenticating using Active Directory server on your network or the [default administrator account](../operationalize/security-authentication.md#local) for an on-premises instance of R Server, use the `remoteLogin` function.
++ you are authenticating using Active Directory server on your network
++ you are using the [default administrator account](../operationalize/security-authentication.md#local) for an on-premises instance of R Server

 This function calls `/user/login` API, which requires a username and password.
-For the entire set of arguments for this function, check the R help topic in the package help.
 For example:

 ```R
 > remoteLogin(